kevinmiguet-wm/book-notes/Business/What's the role of a CEO ?.md

 ### Constraint theory
 - A business growth is limited by a limited number of constraints

-- LTV of an agency
+- LTV of an agency client
 - processiser l'upsell
 -